spm/spm-docs/docs/tutorials/beginners/MEEG/evoked.md

 Now you can change the value in the `Frames` box from `1` to `Inf` and press `Enter`.
 This will show a list of all the trials in the file.
 You can now select them by right-clicking in the file list box and choosing `Select all` from the popup menu.
 You should now see that all the trials for the Famous condition are selected (listed in the box at the bottom of the dialogue).
 Click `Done` to return to the batch editor.

 Now repeat this process for the Unfamiliar and Scrambled conditions (add a new "SPM -- Spatial -- Smooth" module for each).
 Note that if you replicate the module and want to select a new set of files you need to unselect the original selection first by right-clicking on any name in the bottom box and choosing `Unselect all`.
+An alternative way to do that is to right-click on the `Images to smooth` item in the batch and choose `Clear value` from the popup menu before selecting a new set of files.

 ### Model Specification